odlgroup/odl/doc/source/dev/extend.rst

 Adding Tensor spaces
 --------------------
 The abstract `TensorSpace` is the workhorse of the ODL space machinery.
 It is used in the discrete :math:`R^n` case, as well as data representation for discretized function spaces such as :math:`L^2([0, 1])` in the `DiscretizedSpace` class.
-These are in general created through the `rn` and `uniform_discr` functions who take an ``impl`` parameter, allowing users to select the backend to use.
+These are in general created through the `rn` and `uniform_discr` functions who take an ``impl`` parameter, allowing users to select the backend for array storage and computations.

 In the core ODL package, there is only a single backend available: `NumpyTensorSpace`, given by ``impl='numpy'``, which is the default choice.
 Users can add CUDA support by installing the add-on library `odlcuda`_, which contains the additional space ``CudaFn``.